hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 ## Before

-Before we talk about the "new" pirate way, let't talk about the "old" non-pirate way"
+Before we talk about the "new" pirate way, let't talk about the "old" non-pirate way.

 * Download Jessie Lite (the easiest for nubbies like me)
 * Flash said image to an SD Card